Have you been battling with mosquito bite for a long time now? Here are 8 things you need to consider to stop the problem.

 Something in your DNA, passed down over generations could be behind mosquitoes fondness for you.

-An indicator of this could be if you have a bad reaction to a bite, such as the size of the bite or the intensity of the itchiness.
+An indicator of this could be if you have a bad reaction to a bite,

 23 and Me report that people with similar genetics often shared these symptoms after being bitten.